 Apple still benefits from its luxury image and the strong loyalty of its long-time users in China.
 But the California firm sometimes has to contend with the country’s Communist authorities.
 In 2017 Beijing blocked Apple’s iTunes Movies and iBooks services launched in China.
 Besides, the Chinese media has prominently reported about alleged security vulnerabilities on Apple devices.

-The revolution of distribution channels has promotes sales in all areas
+The revolution of distribution channels has promoted sales in all areas

 Nowadays, selling-commerce contributes to the diversity of the sales channel and avoids many problems like establishing an outlet in a rural place.
 Despite the relatively small base, continuously rising disposable incomes in rural areas, together with increasing education and interest in consumer electronic products has stimulated demand and continued to drive volume sales in rural areas.
 Meanwhile, the expansion and penetration of retailers such as Suning and Gome into the rural areas has also played an important role to boost volume sales in rural areas.
 However, urban sales still account for the majority of volume sales of consumer electronics products thanks to the higher acceptance of innovative technologies and disposable income levels in urban areas.